 Adding a thick line along your lashes is another simple way to create depth in your look, and make your eyes appear larger.
 Instead of blending, take your eye crayon in a dark shade (black, brown or smokey grey) and line your top lash line to make your eyeshadow pop.
 If you want, you could also add a little to your waterline for a more rock and roll look, blending it out slightly for a smudged effect.

-Tip four: curl your lashes to open the eye
+Tip Five: curl your lashes to open the eye

 No need to worry about the length of your eyelashes, eyelash curlers can create the illusion of long, curled lashes on anyone.
 This is also a pro tip if you find that your eyelashes hit against your glasses lenses.
 Curling them helps to lift the lash up and away from your glasses, while accentuating the natural shape of your eyes.